JulianR0/monstermod-redo/README.md

 **Linux:**
 `linux addons/monstermod/monster_mm_i386.so`

-Additional configuration files are included in the release files, each explaining it's usage and installation instructions.
+To start adding monsters onto your maps, additional configuration files are included in the release files, each explaining its usage and installation instructions.
+Nevertheless, if you are felling lost, the [wiki](https://github.com/JulianR0/monstermod-redo/wiki) contains usage instructions, and how to configure MonsterMod to your liking.

 Extra MonsterMod features can be unlocked with additional AMX Mod X plugins which are located in the `extra` folder.
 All these plugins are optional, and only required based on your use-case.

 ## Build Instructions

-The [wiki](https://github.com/JulianR0/monstermod-redo/wiki) contains instructions on how to compile MonsterMod by yourself.
+The [Building](https://github.com/JulianR0/monstermod-redo/wiki) section of the wiki contains instructions on how to compile MonsterMod by yourself.

 ## MonsterMod and ReHLDS